 This small but pretty lake makes for a fabulous walk with wonderful views.
 If you’re a lover of trees and waterfalls, then you will adore the area.
 Colwith Force to the south tumbles through oak woodland and is an impressive sight to see.
 Alternatively (or as well as - it’s not far to walk!), Skelwith Force is a much shorter but no less impressive fall amongst the woodlands to the south-east of the lake.

 As well as waterfalls to admire, the path around the lake takes you through tranquil woodland, open fields, and alongside the glittering lake, eventually opening up to amazing views of the Langdales.
 It’s a truly spectacular place.

 Crummock Water is the twin of Buttermere - they were once one big lake!
 Separated over thousands of years by debris carried down the mountain by streams, they now each have their own unique character and points of interest.

 Towering over either side of Crummock are the fells of Melbreak and Grasmoor, which make for fantastic hikes.
-For an easier but no less rewarding walk, pull on your boots and head to spectacular Scale Force, the highest single drop waterfall in the Lake District!
+For an easier but no less rewarding walk, pull on your boots and head to spectacular Scale Force, the highest single-drop waterfall in the Lake District!
 Alternatively, during spring you must visit the wonderful hidden valley of Rannerdale to see the spectacular carpet of bluebells covering the open fell (please take care not to trample the flowers).
-For refreshment, head back to Buttermere village for a pint at one of the two pubs, a cake at the café, or a homemade ice cream at Syke Farm Tea Room.
+For refreshment, head back to Buttermere village for a pint at one of the two pubs, a cake at the café, or homemade ice cream at Syke Farm Tea Room.